CodezPoet/code_examples/laravel/README.md

 ## Laravel and Headless WordPress Example

-The code in this folder is a basic Laravel code example for interacting with the WordPress REST API.
+The code in this folder is a Laravel code example for interacting with the WordPress REST API.
-This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress
+This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress.
+The views HTML is shown in Blade.

 ## .env